onatender/bulkimagedownloader/README.md

 1. Clone this repository to your local machine.
 2. Install the required dependencies using `pip install -r requirements.txt`.
 3. Obtain your Flickr API key as mentioned above.
 4. Run the script and follow the prompts to download your desired images.

+## Disclaimer
+"This program is designed to assist users in quickly downloading Flickr images.
+Respecting the privacy rights of users is important.
+This program is committed to protecting user privacy in accordance with the Flickr Privacy Policy.
+Unauthorized downloading or sharing of any image without the user's permission is prohibited.
+The user is solely responsible for the use of this program."
 ![image](https://github.com/onatender/bulkimagedownloader/assets/152275242/851ab0e0-36fc-476a-aa2a-60b1db3f719e)